 Day 1: Depart USA.
 Check in for your overnight flight to Bangkok, Thailand via Taipei.

 Day 2: En route.
 Cross the International Dateline and lose a day.
 (You will recover this day on the return leg of your trip.)

 Day 3: Bangkok.
-Arrive in Bangkok this morning.
+Today, arrive in Bangkok.
 After customs formalities, transfer to your centrally located hotel for check-in.
-Take time to rest from the long journey.

 Tonight, experience a romantic evening, Bangkok-style, on a lovely dinner cruise that will take you along the Chao Phraya River, passing the glittering sights of Bangkok.
 Enjoy sumptuous Thai cuisine as you take in stunning views of the Temple of Dawn, the illuminated Grand Palace, magnificent temples, striking bridges and other landmarks.
 The cruise offers a perfectly relaxing experience that you will never forget.
 Accommodations: Royal Orchid Sheraton.
 Dinner provided.